24 Rustic Bathroom Makeover Ideas That Create Sanctuary

 Install a Hammered Copper Vessel Sink

-7. Add a Freestanding Clawfoot Tub
+7. Indulge in the Timeless Luxury of a Freestanding Tub

 Classic clawfoot tub in a rustic bathroom setting with natural lighting.